pilif0/open-sea/src/README.md

 # src

-This directory contains all the source code of the project.
+Source code of the `open-sea` library.